g-esco101/cs61b/lab7/README.md

 ### Speed Tests

-The InsertRandomSpeedTest class performs tests on element-insertion speed of your BSTMap, ULLMap (provided), Java’s built-in TreeMap (Red-Black BST), and Java’s built-in HashMap (Hash Table).
-It works by asking the user for a desired length of each String to insert, and also for an input size (the number of insertions to perform).
-It then generates that many Strings of the specified length and inserts them into the maps as <String,Integer> pairs.
+The InsertRandomSpeedTest class performs tests on element-insertion speed of the BSTMap, BSTMapRecursive, ULLMap (provided), Java’s built-in TreeMap (Red-Black BST), and Java’s built-in HashMap (Hash Table).
+It then generates N Strings of the specified length and inserts them into the maps as <String,Integer> pairs.
+The specified size of each inserted string is five, because that is approximately the average size of an English word.
+Below are the results for the InsertRandomSpeedTest:

 ![alt text](test-reports/InsertRandomSpeedTest.png "InsertRandomSpeedTest")
-The values are in seconds and the top row is the number of items added.

-The InsertInOrderSpeedTest behaves similarly to InsertRandomSpeedTest, except the Strings in <String, Integer> key-value pairs are inserted in lexicographically-increasing order.
-Lexicographical order is a generalization of the way words are alphabetically ordered based on the alphabetical order of their component letters (e.g., 1, 10, 2 is in lexicographical order).
+The InsertInOrderSpeedTest behaves similarly to InsertRandomSpeedTest, except the Strings in
+<String, Integer> key-value pairs are inserted in lexicographically-increasing order.
+Lexicographical order is
+a generalization of the way words are alphabetically ordered based on the alphabetical order of their component letters (e.g., 1, 10, 2 is in lexicographical order).

 ![alt text](test-reports/InsertInOrderSpeedTest.png "InsertInOrderSpeedTest")
-The values are in seconds and the top row is the number of items added.

 The ULL takes relatively longer and results in stack overflow due to storing all the mappings linearly (O(N)).
 Thus, the memory of the nodes exceeds the stack bound.
 Note, that its put method is implemented iteratively.